 Check that your breast pump parts are still functioning and in good condition.
 Inspect them for cracks or build-up of milk residue and replace as necessary.

 If you are planning on formula feeding, add it to your registry to save some money.
 It adds up so quickly!

 12. Second monitor

-I was totally against the idea of buying a second monitor for our second daughter: I really thought we didn’t need it anymore for our first one and that it was going to be a waste of money.
-That said, I am glad I gave in and that we bought a second one.
+I was initially against the idea of buying a second monitor.
+I thought we didn’t need it anymore for our first and that it was going to be a waste of money.
+But, I’m glad I gave in and got a second one.

-It gave us peace of mind to be able to see both our daughters when they were sleeping (or supposed to sleep) in the evening.
+It gives me peace of mind to see both girls when they were sleeping (or supposed to sleep) in the evening.

 Particularly when our oldest daughter went through the two-year sleep regression shortly after her sister was born.
-She didn’t have toddler bedtime tantrums, but she would get into mischief in her room after we kissed her good night.
+It wasn’t uncommon for her to get into mischief in her room after we kissed her good night.

 13. Double stroller

 Lots of moms recommend buying a double stroller when you have a second baby, especially if your two kids are going to be 2 to 3 years apart or even less.